-I’m excited to share my interview with Millennial on the Move Mackenzie, who travels slowly and affordably by house sitting!
+I’m excited to share my interview with Young Traveler, Mackenzie, who travels slowly and affordably by house sitting!
 Find out how she got started in it, why she loves it, and more on her millennial house sitting journey.

 1) Hey Mackenzie, so excited to speak with you!
 I’ve never housesitted (house sat?) and I’m sure many readers haven’t, so I think this will be such an insightful interview.
 As always, please tell us a bit about yourself to start.

 Hi!
 I’m Mackenzie.
 I’m a 25-year-old Canadian, currently in South East England (Oxfordshire county, near Banbury).
 My work consists of a myriad of things, from writing my debut novel to planning my biannual event— Saturday Social TO, to freelance writing and freelance social media management.

 2) So, when did you first hear of house sitting?